 Boy in the Background (album series)

-Listen here (coming by March 2020).
+Listen here (music coming sometime in the future).
 I keep postponing but I don’t think anyone even fucking reads this page, so does it even matter? haha.
-I’m finally putting a lot of this stuff out.
-I’ve gotten rid of a proverbial albatross around my neck, and I’m excited to finally share this stuff with the world.
+I’m finally putting a lot of this stuff out (spring 2021 as I write this).
+I’ve gotten rid of a proverbial albatross around my neck, the pandemic is (hopefully) near its end, and I’m excited to finally share this stuff with the world.

 Chris Caulder – vocals, acoustic guitar, keyboards